ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     :definition: /* specification-defined value */

     .. summary::
-        Whether the implementation of the specified algorithm supports context strings.
+        Whether the implementation of the specified algorithm supports contexts.

     .. param:: alg
         An algorithm identifier: a value of type `psa_algorithm_t`.